What are the Temporary Graduate - 485 visa requirements?

 In addition to the general eligibility criteria, there are specific requirements to be fulfilled for the respective streams.

-• Graduate Work stream
+• Post-Vocational Education Work stream

-• Have atleast a diploma or a trade qualification
+• Have at least a diploma or a trade qualification

-• Post-Study Work stream
+• Post-Higher Education Work stream

 • Have a bachelors, masters or doctoral qualification

-• Second Post-Study Work stream
+• Second Post-Higher Education Work stream

 • Have a bachelors, masters or doctoral qualification